Thursday, 28 June 2007

 As it turned out, we never got there.
 We were under the impression that the Gare de Cassagnas, where all the amenities were, was in the village, another two kilometres away, but when our little tributary stream came to its confluence with the main river (the Mimente), we saw before our unbelieving eyes, across the bridge, a large modern yellow edifice bearing the label “Gare de Cassagnas – Chambres d’Hôte – Bar – Restaurant”.

 It was an enlargement of the old station building and to us it was like a golden vision of paradise.
 In no time we were installed at a window table with the fragrant steam of coffee rising between us.
-The place also sold bread, so our lunch problem was solved, and we ate half the stick with our coffee.
+The place also sold bread, so our lunch problem was solved, and we ate half the baguette with our coffee.

 It was only 10:45 when we arrived at the Gare, far too early to stop for the day.
 The air still had a cold nip in it and we felt strong after our coffee break, so we set off, past the camping ground that was also part of the Gare, along the old railway line in the direction of Florac.